inductiva/inductiva/tutorials/pinns/heat-3-neurosolver.md

 <div class="flex sm:justify-center sm:mx-auto">
     <img src="/assets/img/articles/heat_3/nodes.png">
 </div>

-<span class="mt-0 block sm:text-center text-base"> Fig. 8: Computational graphs considered by IDRLnet for each sampling domain considered.
+Fig. 8: Computational graphs considered by IDRLnet for each sampling domain considered.
 If we added holes to our plate, an extra graph would be obtained (similar to the ones from the IBCs).
-Credits: Manuel Madeira / Inductiva </span>
+Credits: Manuel Madeira / Inductiva.

 Note that the blue nodes are obtained by sampling the different domains considered (DataNodes), the red nodes are computational (PDENodes or NetNodes), and the